larriant/zettelkasten/201805181719 Kohlberg Stages of Development.md

 date: 2018-05-18 17:19
 tags: #psychology #morality #philosophy
 ---
+A series of 6 stages of moral development that humans go through during their lives.

+# More
 Kohlberg's theory states that there are 6 stages of moral development.

 1. Obedience and punishment orientation